Block-Farms/Chainlink-Public-Jobs/Avalanche-Mainnet/Get Bytes, Uint256/README.md

 [5] Compile & Deploy

-[6] Click the orange `RequestAddressAndAmount` button in the smart contract Read/Write functionality
+[6] Click the orange `RequestBytesAndAmount` button in the smart contract Read/Write functionality

 [7] Pay the gas to send the request to our oracle